Qatar Museums: Cultural programmes

 The remit of Qatar Museums goes beyond developing museums and art galleries and restoring archaeological sites to other activities, such as organizing and sponsoring various events locally and internationally.
 Notable examples of these are: the organization of the Doha Tribeca Film Festival in 2009, the installation of a Louise Bourgeois giant sculpture in the Qatar National Convention Center, the sponsoring of the World Cinema Foundation, the sponsoring of exhibitions abroad by international artists including Japanese artist Takashi Murakami's exhibition in Château de Versailles, and English artist and art collector Damien Hirst's exhibition at Tate Modern in 2012.

+Expo 2023 Doha

+The 3-2-1 Qatar Olympic Sports Museum signed a collaboration with the Seashore Group on 14 February 2024 for "The 3-2-1 Sustainable Obstacle Course Challenge" at the Expo 2023.
+The NMoQ and Qatar Museum's Department of Archaeology hosted the "Traces of Qatar's Agricultural Past" exhibit at the Expo 2023 House from December 2023 to March 2024.
+The exhibit depicted Qatar's history of food production before industrial agriculture.

+International Museum Day

+To celebrate the 2024 International Museum Day, Qatar Museums offered free admission to all QM museums for two days in May.
+In Addition, the 3-2-1 Qatar Olympic Sports Museum organized the "International Museum Day: The Power of Museums in Building a Sustainable Future" event and the MIA hosted the "International Museum Day: Shapes and Structures" workshop in cooperation with sculptor Adam Williamson.

+Response to the 2023 Gaza war

+In October 2023, due to the Gaza war, Qatar Museum postponed its planned festivals and events as a sign of Palestinian solidarity, stating that "this is not a moment to celebrate", while also projecting the Palestinian flag on the exterior of the NMoQ and the MIA.
+Together with Qatar Red Crescent the museum organized a weekly fundraiser named "Art for Peace in Support of Palestine" from January 2024 to March 2024.
+The fundraiser aimed to raise awareness for the events in Gaza.
+In May 2024 the museum held an "Art for Peace" charity auction at the MIA.
+The raised funds were used to provide humanitarian aid to the Gaza Strip.

 Cultural Diplomacy Program

 Qatar Japan 2012

 2012 marked 40 years of positive diplomatic relations between the state of Qatar and Japan.
 To celebrate this, a year-long series of cultural, sporting and business related activities were held under the banner of Qatar Japan 2012.
 The program put together for this year included exhibitions, events and activities in both countries such as Takashi Murakami’s exhibition "Ego" at ALRIWAQ DOHA exhibition space and "Pearls: Jewels from the Sea” exhibition in Kobe, Japan.
 The highlight event of Qatar Japan 2012 was "Qatar Week: Ferjaan in Tokyo" at Roppongi Hills, Tokyo, Japan, which was an occasion to foster understanding of Qatari culture and achievement, and offered opportunities for Japanese public to interact with Qatar through a variety of cultural activities.